Market Scouting and Metrics-Driven Market Validation

 Next steps

-Market Scouting is currently in its second version and will be rolled out in a university.
+Market Scouting / MDMV is currently in its third version and is rolled out in a university.
 Parallel to that, many entrepreneurs use it and help to improve it everyday.
+A software tool is work in progress.

-If you're interested in trying Market Scouting for your support organization or your startup, reach out to j@janfuelscher.ch.
+If you're interested in trying Market Scouting / MDMV for your support organization or your startup, reach out to j@janfuelscher.ch.